Reading in the Dark: Plot, structure and themes

+The novel is set in Derry, Northern Ireland, and extends from February 1945 through July 1971.

 The story is told from the point of view of an unnamed young Irish Catholic boy living in a poor area of Derry.
 This novel-in-stories is about both the boy's coming of age and the Troubles of Northern Ireland, from the partition of the island in the early 1920s until July 1971, just after the violent Battle of the Bogside took place in Derry.

 The setting mirrors mid-twentieth century Derry leading into the Troubles.
 While the narrator is surrounded with violence, chaos, and sectarian division, Derry serves as the place where he grows up, both physically and mentally.
 Despite the surrounding events, the narrator's tone never slips into complete despair, but maintains a sense of hope and humour throughout.

 The main focus of the novel is the young narrator's gradual uncovering of a family secret and the effect of this knowledge on him, and on members of his family.
 A quote in the frontispiece reads: